where to stay in Tokyo

 • Shinagawa is located at the southern most tip of the Yamanote-line, and it's the first major station when you get on the Keikyu line from Haneda airport.
 There are a number of hotels.

-• Shinagawa is convenient if you are planning on going to Kamakura, for example, but if you want spend more time at SkyTree or Asakusa, it may not be the most convenient.
+• Shinagawa is also convenient if you are planning on going to Kamakura and/or Yokohama, for example, but if you want spend more time at SkyTree or Asakusa, it may not be the most convenient.
 Which case, I'd recommend Asakusa or Ueno.

 • Ueno/Asakusa